w3c-ccg/w3c-ccg.github.io/connecting.md

 For the best experience, ensure you are connected through both audio and chat

 ## Audio
 We recommend you connect to our meetings with an SIP client.
-To do this, you need:
-- a SIP client installed on your device
+To do this, you need a SIP client installed on your device.
-- a SIP account

 If you need help selecting a SIP client, [Linphone](http://www.linphone.org/) is an example SIP client that is free and available on many platforms.
-Here is [Linphone's account setup form](https://www.linphone.org/free-sip-service.html).

 Once your SIP client is set up, connect to the CCG call at:

     sip:ccg@96.89.14.196

+Note: if you also want a SIP account, you can use [Linphone's account setup form](https://www.linphone.org/free-sip-service.html).

 If for some reason you're not able to connect via a SIP client, you can dial in by phone: